mgibbs1259/ds-project-template/README.md

 ├── .example-env <- Example environment file for setting up your project environment.
 │   Create a .env file based on this and fill out appropriate variables.
 │
+├── .gitignore <- File to specify intentionally untracked files to ignore.
+│
 ├── Dockerfile.dev <- The Dockerfile for reproducing the analysis environment.
 │
-├── requirements.txt <- The requirements file for reproducing the analysis environment.
-│
 ├── main.py <- The main file for running a Python API using FastAPI.
 │   Run using `uvicorn main:app --host 0.0.0.0 --port 5000 --reload`.
+│
+├── README.md <- The top-level README for developers using this project.
+│
+├── requirements.txt <- The requirements file for reproducing the analysis environment.
 │
 ├── run_pipelines.py <- The main file for running data, feature, and model pipelines.
 ```